Peering Behind the Shield: Guardrail Identification in Large Language Models: Background and Related Work

-\mypara{Security Risks in LLMs} The rapid advancement of LLMs provides users with significant convenience but also raises critical security concerns~\cite{ZYPDLWW24,GRLWCWDW23,ZLWJZBSZ24,WLBZ24,LGFXS23}.
-Among these concerns, jailbreak attacks pose a major threat by bypassing built-in safety mechanisms, enabling models to generate restricted or harmful content that violates usage policies~\cite{Google_Policy,Meta_Policy,OpenAI_Policy,Amazon_Policy_1}.
+\mypara{LLM Security Risks} The rapid advancement of LLMs provides users with significant convenience but also raises critical security concerns~\cite{ZYPDLWW24,GRLWCWDW23,ZLWJZBSZ24,WLBZ24,LGFXS23}.
+Among these concerns, jailbreak attacks~\cite{SCBSZ24,ZWKF23,LXCX23,ZYPDLWW24} pose a major threat by bypassing built-in safety mechanisms, enabling models to generate restricted or harmful content that violates usage policies~\cite{Google_Policy,Meta_Policy,OpenAI_Policy,Amazon_Policy_1}.
 Previous studies analyze existing jailbreak strategies, particularly focusing on in-the-wild jailbreak prompts that are manually crafted in real-world scenarios~\cite{SCBSZ24}.
 More recent studies introduce automated jailbreak generators, such as AutoDAN~\cite{LXCX23}, GCG~\cite{ZWKF23}, and TAP~\cite{MZKNASK23}, which optimize adversarial prompts to evade safety measures and maximize attack success rates.
-Although model developers employ various safety alignment techniques, such as reinforcement learning from human feedback (RLHF)~\cite{LNTYCWZZ24,JLDPZBCSWY23}, to train LLMs and mitigate these threats, attackers continuously refine their strategies, underscoring the persistent challenge.